-All awards are made with an exercise price or base price, as the case may be, that is not less than the fair market value per share.
+All awards were made with an exercise price or base price, as the case may be, that was not less than the fair market value per share on the grant date.
 The Company uses the Black-Scholes-Merton option-pricing model to estimate the fair value of each stock option grant as of the date of grant.
-The grant date fair value of restricted stock and performance awards is equal to the closing market price of the Company's common stock on the date of grant.
+The grant date fair value of restricted stock and performance awards was equal to the closing market price of the Company's common stock on the date of grant.